photoview/photoview.github.io/src/docs/installation-manual.md

 Next click `Setup Photoview` to create the new admin user.

 Now navigate to the Settings page and click on Scan All.
 The scanner should now begin to scan for new media.

+## Updating

+Short version, you will download the latest version, rebuild, and copy the needed files.
+You can follow the "Download and build Photoview" section above.

+If you've made no changes to the database, photo directories, or cache directories you should be done.